In this chapter we will cover some techniques and options that you can use to improve your testing experience

-But to get the exact test signature just run test with
+But to get the exact test signature just run the test with the

 --steps option to see it:

-Codeception reorders tests so dependent tests always will executed after the tests they rely on.
+Codeception reorders tests so dependent tests will always be executed before the tests that rely on them.

 The interactive console was added to try Codeception commands before executing them inside a test.